ThinkPad: Current

 ThinkShutter is the branding of a webcam privacy shutter present in some ThinkPad notebook computers.
 It is a simple mechanical sliding cover that allows the user to obstruct the webcam's view.
 Some add-on webcams and other laptop brands provide a similar feature.
 IdeaPad notebooks carry the TrueBlock branding for their privacy shutters.
+These mechanical sliders are present on Lenovo's LOQ series of laptops as well as a digital version on most of Lenovo's Legion gaming laptops.